galaxyproject/training-material/Introduction/tutorials/Introduction.md

  ![](../images/101_06.png)

 3. The **track** setting shows the version of the SNP database to get.
 In this example it is version 142, but you may select the latest one.
-Your results may vary slightly from the ones in this tutorial when you select a different version, but in general it is a good idea to select the latest version.
+Your results may vary slightly from the ones in this tutorial when you select a different version, but in general it is a good idea to select the latest version, as this will contain the most up-to-date SNP information.

-4. Click `get output` to find a menu similar to this:
+4. Click on the `get output` button to find a menu similar to this:

  ![](../images/101_07.png)